Global threats are growing fast, from climate change and nuclear weapons to the spread of infectious disease and job loss from automation.

 - How has globalization affected poverty in countries like China?

-- What is the free trade?
+- What is free trade?

-Lesson 3: Are all passports created equal?
+Unit 3: Are all passports created equal?
 And Other Short Videos

 Artea: Envisioning a World Without Borders